rajarshi008/Scarlet/paper.md

 Let the first execution be positive since the robot first collects waste from the office and then accumulates in the container.
 Further, let the second execution be negative since the robot tries to accumulate the waste in the container even before it collects from the office.
 From these executions, `Scarlet` learns a model `F(o and FX c)`, where the `F`-operator stands for "finally" and `X`-operator stands for "next".
-This model, in simple words, expresses that: eventually, the robot should visit the office $o$ and then, at a later point should visit the container $c$.
+This model, in simple words, expresses that: eventually, the robot should visit the office $o$ and then, at a later point, should visit the container $c$.

 # Statement of need